Todd Schnitt: The Schnitt Show

-In October 2020, the show was not renewed with Clearchannel.
-It was picked up by Money Talk 1010 WHFS in Tampa.
-Schnitt joined WRBQ-FM to relaunch the "MJ Morning Show" and now works for Beasley Media Group.
+In 2013, the flagship station for The Schnitt Show was moved to 1250 WHNZ.
+In October 2020, the show's flagship station moved to Money Talk 1010 WHFS in Tampa.
+Schnitt joined WRBQ-FM to relaunch the "MJ Morning Show" on Q105 and now works for Beasley Media Group.

+In June 2023, Schnitt announced he would be ending "The Schnitt Show" on July 28, 2023, after nearly 22 years.
+After working two radio jobs, 6 to 10 a.m. weekdays on Q105 and 3 to 6 p.m. on "The Schnitt Show," he decided to concentrate on the morning program and leave his afternoon talk radio gig.

 Personal life

 Todd Schnitt is married to Michelle Schnitt, an attorney and former Hillsborough County prosecutor.
-They have two children and two Jack Russell Terriers.
+They have two children, Chloe (b.
+2001) and Julian (b.
+2005) as well as two Jack Russell Terriers.
 Schnitt is also a self-described automobile enthusiast and an avid scuba diver and skier.

 Schnitt is a 2007 graduate of the Tampa FBI Citizens Academy, an invitation-only program offered by numerous FBI field offices around the country.
 In that same year, Schnitt flew with the Blue Angels in a two-seater F/A-18 Hornet jet #7 from their NAS Pensacola headquarters (video).

 Schnitt has also experienced a jet-assisted takeoff (JATO) in "Fat Albert," the Blue Angels' C-130T Hercules transport at MacDill Air Force Base in Tampa.